DIY Fishbowl Snow Globe Tutorial

 DIY fishbowl snow globe tutorial.
 Snow globes or snowglobes are so fun to make and easy too!
 There are lots of ways to create festive DIY snow globes.
 Like the waterless snow globes, glycerin snow globes, baby oil snow globes, decorative snow globes and even faux snow globes.
 Either way everyone likes to make there own version of snow globes.

 Today I am sharing a DIY fishbowl snow globe tutorial.
 I had been wanting to create something festive for the holidays.
 Something that brings the feeling of Christmas and Winter.
-And that’s how I came up with the idea of using my fishbowl to make a snow globe.
+This idea uses fishbowl to make a snow globe.

 DIY Fishbowl Snow Globe

-I like the traditional snow globes with snowman and Christmas trees.
-But I personally love to make a snow globe with anything you think is special and relative.
+The traditional snow globes with snowman and Christmas trees looks nice.
+But you can make a snow globe with anything you think is special and relative.

-I came up with the idea to use modern Christmas trees, cute little ornaments and jingle bells.
-To make it look festive I used glittered items and lights.
+You may use modern Christmas trees, cute little ornaments and jingle bells.
+To make it look festive use glittered items and lights.
 You can also use mini trees and snow village pieces to create winter scene.
 This will also make great winter wonderland gift.

 Let’s get to the tutorial.